COVID-19: Premier Q&A

 Are you waiving the Minimum earned & retained if a business is affected by a COVID-19 related closure?

 If you need to cancel a policy due to a COVID-19 related business interruption, suspension, or closure, please contact your local underwriter and we will work through Minimum Earned premium due under the policy.
 Return of premium shall be calculated on a short-rate basis in accordance with the policy terms and conditions.

 Can we suspend/put a current policy on hold until the pandemic has passed?

 At this time, we are not suspending or putting any policies on hold.

 How are we handling in force insurance policies that expire during the period of the Emergency Declaration by the government?
-For example; if the broker cannot get a hold of the insured or the insureds operations are not deemed ‘essential’ and are forced to close?
+For example; if the broker/agent cannot get a hold of the insured or the insureds operations are not deemed ‘essential’ and are forced to close?

 If this is something you require, please reach out to your underwriter, as they will work with you on a solution for extension of coverage

 What to do if an insured has a vacant or unoccupied property, or closing operations due to COVID-19?